Google PageSpeed Insights

 You may also consider using a caching mechanism for static data or frequently accessed data.

-• Use content delivery networks that distribute your content across multiple servers worldwide, thus reducing the physical distance between the server and user, which enhances response times.
+• Use a Content Delivery Network (CDN): Distribute your content across multiple servers worldwide to reduce the physical distance between server and user.

-• Enable compression to reduce the amount of data that needs to be transferred.
+• Enable compression: Compress files to reduce the amount of data transferred.

-• Minimize HTTP requests by reducing the number of elements on a page, such as images, scripts, and stylesheets.
+• Minimize HTTP requests: Reduce the number of elements on a page, such as scripts, images, and stylesheets.

-• Leverage browser caching to store static files on the user’s device, reducing the need to download them on subsequent visits.
+• Leverage browser caching: Store static files on the user’s device to reduce the need for redownloading on subsequent visits.

-• Implement server-side caching mechanisms to store frequently requested data or HTML responses.
+• Use server-side caching: Cache frequently requested data or HTML responses on the server.

-• Upgrade your hosting plan to a dedicated or virtual private server to improve server response times.
+• Upgrade your hosting: Move to a dedicated or virtual private server (VPS) for improved response times.

-• Optimize your server-side code.
-You can remove unnecessary code and use efficient algorithms, for instance.
+• Optimize server-side code: Remove unnecessary code and use efficient algorithms.

-• Minimize the amount of processing required on the server side by either offloading tasks to background processes or considering using serverless computing.
+• Reduce server processing: Offload tasks to background processes or use serverless computing.

 avoid multiple page redirects